mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 **Conditional Loops: while loop**

 Conditional loops are ones that keep repeating until certain conditions are no longer true.
 You have to be very careful when you use conditional loops because you can be trapped looping infinitely until you crash when your condition continues to be true.

-Some problems can be solved iteratively but others cannot.
-For example if you need to find the sum of 10 consecutive positive even integers starting with 2, then this can be solved iteratively with a **for** loop.
+Some problems can be solved iteratively, but others cannot.
+For example, if you need to find the sum of 10 consecutive positive even integers starting with 2, then this can be solved iteratively with a **for** loop.
 Why?
 This is because you have a specified number of times to loop (10 in this case).
-This is how you might write your loop to solve your problem.
+This is how you might write your loop to solve your problem:

 ```C#
 int sum = 0;